About DMMO

 DYNAMIC REPERTORY

 Standard operatic masterpieces have consistently been presented alongside works from our own land and in our own language.
-Our new commitment to presenting at least one opera new to our company each season began in 2012 with Eugene Onegin, 2013's Elektra, 2014's Dead Man Walking and Le Comte Ory, 2015's JenůfaThree Decembers and La hija de Rappaccini, 2016's Orphée et Eurydice and Galileo Galilei, 2017's Billy BuddA Little Night MusicMaría de Buenos Aires and Soldier Songs, 2018's As OneRusalkaFlight and The Tender Land, 2019's Wozzeck, Glory Denied and Bon Appétit!, 2021's The Queen of Spades, Platée, and Fellow Travelers, 2022's Porgy and Bess and A Thousand Acres and American Apollo, and 2023's Bluebeard's Castle, The Love for Three Oranges, dwb (driving while black) and The Falling and the Rising.
+Our new commitment to presenting at least one opera new to our company each season began in 2012 with Eugene Onegin, 2013's Elektra, 2014's Dead Man Walking and Le Comte Ory, 2015's JenůfaThree Decembers and La hija de Rappaccini, 2016's Orphée et Eurydice and Galileo Galilei, 2017's Billy BuddA Little Night MusicMaría de Buenos Aires and Soldier Songs, 2018's As OneRusalkaFlight and The Tender Land, 2019's Wozzeck, Glory Denied and Bon Appétit!, 2021's The Queen of Spades, Platée, and Fellow Travelers, 2022's Porgy and Bess and A Thousand Acres, 2023's Bluebeard's Castle, The Love for Three Oranges, dwb (driving while black) and The Falling and the Rising, and 2024's Pelléas et Mélisande and American Apollo.

 OUTSTANDING ARTISTS

 Central to Des Moines Metro Opera’s mission is to provide a stage for rapidly rising American-trained principal artists.
-DMMO principal artists frequently sing with many of the major opera companies around the world including the Metropolitan Opera, Lyric Opera of Chicago, Santa Fe Opera, Los Angeles Opera, Vienna State Opera, Deutsche Oper Berline and the English National Opera.
+DMMO principal artists frequently sing with many of the major opera companies around the world including The Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera, Washington National Opera, Pittsburgh Opera, Minnesota Opera, Palm Beach Opera, Arizona Opera, Opera Omaha, and several artists representatives.

 Des Moines Metro Opera Stage Managers and Assistant Stage Managers are represented by The American Guild of Musical Artists, AFL-CIO, the union that represents Artists in the fields of opera, ballet, modern dance and choral presentations.